On this page

 Involve students in decision-making

-“Was that a good choice?” makes children and young people reflect on their choices and evaluate their actions.
-“What’s a better way to handle it?” prompts them to choose a better option.
-“What can we do about this?” encourages them to discuss the problem and, with your help, think up strategies for managing it.
+"What are some other ways you could have handled it?" prompts them to choose a different option.
+"What can we do about this?" encourages them to discuss the problem and, with your help, think up strategies for managing it.

 Support growing independence

-Learn about decision-making skills strategies for early learning educators here. -
+Learn about decision-making skills strategies for early childhood educators.

 Collaborative for Academic, Social, and Emotional Learning (CASEL) (2018).
 Core SEL competencies.
 Chicago: CASEL.
 Retrieved from https://casel.org/core-competencies/ -